 Please provide at least 3 dates and times that you are available for a pre-site inspection with DC Health staff.

-Submit this completed plan to: Animal.info@dc.gov, and
+Submit this completed plan to: Animal.info@dc.gov, and Lakethia McCoy, Investigator in the Department of Animal Services, at Lakethia.Mccoy@dc.gov.